ai-fast-track/timeseries/README.md

 ![](nbs/images/docs.png) [timeseries package documentation](https://ai-fast-track.github.io/timeseries/)

 ## Installation
 > There are may ways to install `timeseries` package.
-Since `timeseries` is built using `fastai2`, there are also different ways to install fastai2.
+Since `timeseries` is built using `fastai`, there are also different ways to install fastai.
 We will show 2 differents ways to install them and explain the motivation behin each one of them.

 ### Method 1 : Editable Version
-#### 1A - Installing fastai2
+#### 1A - Installing fastai
-> Important :Only if you have not already installed `fastai2`,install [fastai2](https://dev.fast.ai/#Installing) by following the steps described there.
+> Important :Only if you have not already installed `fastai`,install [fastai](https://dev.fast.ai/#Installing) by following the steps described there.

 #### 1B - Installing `timeseries` on a local machine
 > Note :Installing an editable version of a package means that you will install a package from its corresponding github repository on your local machine.
 By doing so, you can pull the latest version whenever a new version is pushed.